maolro/raldamain/en/rules/ranks/Weapons/ranged.md

 Add your rank to all attacks made with ranged weapons.

 <u>Piercing shot</u>: By taking aim you can strike your target's weak points to ignore their armor.
 This ability lets you spend a move action so your next attack will ignore 2 points of your target's defense.
 Instead of spending a move action once per attack you can take a -2 penalty to attack rolls to ignore 2 additional defense points.
-This ability can be used twice per attack at rank III and three times at rank V.
+This ability can be used twice per attack at rank III and three times at rank V. If you attack a target unable to defend themselves you can ignore their armor without taking a penalty.

 <u>Sneak Attack:</u> Your attacks are especially effective against vulnerable targets.
 Add your dexterity stat to all damage rolls made against surprised targets or those flanked by two of your allies.
-This ability only works against targets less than 30 feet away unless you take a -2 penalty to attacks for every additional 30 feet of distance.
+This ability only works against targets less than 30 feet away unless you take a -2 penalty to attacks for every additional 15 feet of distance.

 ## Rank II